-These conversations should be recorded in the class behaviour log.
+These conversations should be carried out by the adult who dealt with the child originally, and should be recorded in the class behaviour log.
 (Appendix 7)

 Suspension, Exclusion & Managed Moves

 As per the Northern Lights Learning Trust Exclusion Policy, Hart Primary School views exclusion as a last resort and will avoid this wherever possible.